 PC 813 Clinical Interventions: Child/Adolescent.
 Children and adolescents constitute the target population of this course.
-Fall (Third year)
+(Second or Third year)

 PC 814 Clinical Interventions: Diversity Issues.
 Diversity issues in the delivery of clinical services are the focus of this course.
-Spring (Second year)
+(Second year)

 PC 815 Clinical Interventions: Family Systems.
 Families constitute the target population of this course.
-Winter (Third year)
+Winter (Second or Third year)